 We also enjoyed our dinner at La Esparteria, on short walking distance from Hotel Jerez & Spa and NH Avenida Jerez.
 Right between the locals, cheaper than the average place in town and lots of fresh fish options.
 For other restaurant options, check out Tripadvisor.

 Now here comes the tricky part.
-You live nearby an airport with direct connections to Jerez de la Frontera airport (XRY), for example Brussels (BRU) or Düsseldorf (DUS), congratulations!
+But that’s why Jerez is not so touristy (yet) as nearby big brother Seville… You live nearby an airport with direct connections to Jerez de la Frontera airport (XRY), for example Brussels (BRU) or Düsseldorf (DUS), congratulations!
 You just saved yourself a lot of hassle.
 Check out your flight possibilities via Skyscanner.

 Unfortunately there are several airports that do not have direct flights to Jerez de la Frontera, for example from Schiphol-Amsterdam, Eindhoven or Rotterdam in my case.
 This situation basically leaves two options:

-- Book an indirect flight to Jerez de la Frontera including a stop-over, for example with Vueling, Iberia, British Airways or eurowings.
+- Book an indirect flight to Jerez de la Frontera including a stop-over, for example with Iberia, Vuerling, British Airways or eurowings.

-- Book a flight to Seville airport (SVQ) and go further by train, bus, car or taxi to Jerez de la Frontera.
+- Book a flight to Seville airport (SVQ) with for example Transavia or Iberia and go further by train, bus, car or taxi to Jerez de la Frontera.
 Here comes the hassle.

 I truly believe Spanish public transport deserves its own soap opera show.
-Before choosing option #2, please be informed about the following:
+Before choosing, please be informed about the following:

 - A single Uber ride between Seville and Jerez costs around EUR 225 one way.
 Yikes!